 Any communication strategy should begin with an introduction.
 This should contain information on your business and outline its activities and products, main focus and functions, and where it’s based.

-There are specific tools that will help you analyze your current situation and continue planning your business’s future.
+There are specific tools that will help you analyze your current situation and continue develop communication strategy for your business’s future.

 SWOT analysis is all about listing your organisation’s strengths, weaknesses, opportunities, and threats.
 Think about what these mean for your business if there are any weaknesses, how can they be turned into opportunities, and how threats can be avoided or eliminated.